 - O-negative (O-)

-To find out blood type in the UK, The ABO serum test is a blood test that determines a person’s blood type based on the presence or absence of certain antigens on the surface of their red blood cells.
+To find out blood type in the UK, The ABO serum test is performed.
+It is a blood test that determines a person’s blood type based on the presence or absence of certain antigens on the surface of their red blood cells.

 3.1.
 Blood Test Results